tweag/haskell-training/material/basics.md

 module Basics where
 ```

+---

-Now we can run `stack build --file-watch` to recompile the file as soon as we edit it.
+Now we can run `stack build --file-watch` to recompile the file as soon as we save it.

 ---